GoogleCloudPlatform/ml-on-gcp/sklearn/titanic/README.md

 # Run on the new instance
 python titanic.py --titanic-data-path gs://MYBUCKET/MYFOLDER/train.csv --model-output-path gs://MYBUCKET/MYFOLDER/model.pkl
 ```

+which will create the model and stores it in the same location as our dataset in GCS.

 That is it!!
 We have successfully trained a classifier using scikit-learn on a GCE instance.